inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/rtdd.md

 The Canadian National Institute of the Blind Foundation ([CNIB Foundation](https://www.cnib.ca/en?region=on)), a non-profit organization, delivers programs and advocacy that empower people impacted by blindness to live their dreams and tear down barriers to inclusion.  **About Mahadeo’s role with RtDD:** Recruit members who are blind to participate in co- design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
 {% endimageAndText %}

-{% imageAndText "/uploads/michael-bach.png", "head and shoulders photo of Michael Bach", "left", "top" %}
+{% imageAndText "", "head and shoulders photo of Michael Bach", "", "left", "center" %}

-### Michael Bach: Institute for Research and Development on Inclusion and Society (IRIS)

-Informed by the systemic exclusion that people with intellectual and other disabilities and marginalized groups face, [IRIS](https://irisinstitute.ca/) works to seed and support transformative social development.
-Guided by principles of full inclusion and human rights, we conduct research to identify issues and policy options, foster social innovation to re-imagine inclusion, and strengthen capacity and leadership for transformative change.

-**About Michael’s role with RtDD:** Provide insight and guidance regarding the effectiveness and challenges faced by organizations serving persons with intellectual disabilities.

-{% endimageAndText %}

-{% imageAndText "/uploads/paula-chapman.png", "head and shoulders photo of Paula Chapman", "left", "top" %}
 ### Paula Chapman: Ross & McBride LLP

 [Ross & McBride](https://www.rossmcbride.com/) lawyers have extensive experience in settling complex cases and assisting clients in resolving conflict.
 Ross & McBride provide input regarding human rights law and access to justice for persons with disabilities.  \